DiamondsAndRust206/solar-age/README.md

 * In a shell program, clone the copied repository to your desktop (git clone URL).
 * Open the newly cloned directory named "solar-age."
 * Navigate your terminal to the root directory of the project.
 * Run "npm install" in your terminal.
+Then npm run build.
 * By running "npm test" you will be able to test the business logic functions and prototypes.
 * This is not a full functioning web application.
-So no need to npm run build or npm run start.
+So no need to npm run start.

 ## Know Bugs